 - It is flexible.
-With four increasingly specific divisions, it can identify very specialized subindustries.
+With 4 increasingly specific divisions, it can identify very specialized subindustries.

 - It can change.
-MSCI and Standard & Poor's review the entire framework annually to ensure that it remains as accurate a reflection of the marketplace as possible.
-In addition, significant corporate events will trigger a review of an individual company’s placement.
+S&P Dow Jones Indices and MSCI review the entire framework annually to ensure that it remains as accurate a reflection of the marketplace as possible.
+In addition, significant corporate events will trigger a review of an individual company's placement.

-This article will explain the methodology behind the GICS classification scheme and its implications for both passive and active portfolio management.
+This article explains the methodology behind the GICS classification scheme and its implications for both passive and active portfolio management.

 The GICS framework

-The GICS structure comprises 10 sectors, 24 industry groups, 68 industries, and 154 subindustries.
-This is far more granular than the two-level hierarchy in use previously.
+The GICS structure comprises 11 sectors, 25 industry groups, 74 industries, and 163 subindustries.
+This is far more granular than the 2-level hierarchy in use previously.
 The GICS methodology is still very much based on industries, but the sectors now reflect our current economy:

 GICS classifications can be presented in text or numeric format.
-The full GICS classification for each company is an eight-digit code with text description.
+The full GICS classification for each company is an 8-digit code with text description.
 The full code is easily understood, as it is built from the codes for each level.
-Take Household Appliances, for example:
+Take household appliances, for example:

-A company is assigned to a single GICS subindustry based on what Standard & Poor’s and MSCI consider to be its primary business activity.
+A company is assigned to a single GICS subindustry based on what S&P Dow Jones Indices and MSCI consider to be its primary business activity.
 This is measured primarily by the revenues derived from that activity, although earnings analysis and market perception are also considered.
 Its subindustry classification automatically determines its industry, industry group, and sector.

 What about companies with more than one significant business activity?
-Generally speaking, they are classified in the subindustry that generates the majority of revenues and profits or which Standard & Poor’s and MSCI together agree best reflects its principal business.
-Companies participating in different sectors may be classified in Industrial Conglomerates or Multi-Sector Holdings.
+Generally speaking, they are classified in the subindustry that generates the majority of revenues and profits or which S&P Dow Jones Indices and MSCI together agree best reflects its principal business.
+Companies participating in different sectors may be classified in industrial conglomerates or multi-sector holdings.
 Subsidiaries that file separate financials are generally considered separate entities and classified separately.

 GICS and the S&P 500

-The S&P 500 aims to be representative of the industries in the U.S economy, and sector classification is one of the eight primary criteria considered.
+The S&P 500 aims to be representative of the industries in the US economy, and sector classification is 1 of the 8 primary criteria considered.
 Thus, both the accuracy of GICS sectors and the assignment of companies within those sectors contribute to the overall validity of the S&P 500.

-The GICS enables Standard & Poor’s to develop sector indexes and index products from a common global standard.
+The GICS enables S&P Dow Jones Indices to develop sector indexes and index products from a common global standard.
 All S&P indexes, not just the S&P 500, use the GICS structure, creating an entire family of sector-based indexes that offer a global, consistent set of benchmarks.